subtledoctor/Faiths_and_Powers/README.md

 # Faiths_and_Powers
 Faiths and Powers mod

+## Component Overview

+GIVE AN OVERVIEW OF EACH COMPONENT HERE.
+Describe them more fully below

 **Component: ALL the new kits, the kit selection dialogue, and the sphere system ('radical version')**

 ## Cleric Kits